-The nominating and governance committee met two times during fiscal 2017.
+The nominating and governance committee met one time during fiscal 2019.
 Mr. Falcone is the Chair, and Messrs.
 Willmschen and Schalliol are the other members of the nominating and governance committee.
-Mr. Recatto served on the nominating and governance committee in fiscal 2016, but Mr. Willmschen was appointed to the nominating and governance committee in fiscal 2017 upon Mr. Recatto's appointment as President and CEO of the Company.
-All the members of the nominating and governance committee are independent, and were independent during their tenure as a member of the nominating and governance committee, in accordance with Nasdaq listing standards.
+All the members of the nominating and governance committee are independent, and were independent during their tenure as members of the nominating and governance committee, in accordance with Nasdaq listing standards.
 The role of the nominating and governance committee is to develop and recommend to our Board criteria for Board and committee membership, review the qualifications of candidates for director, nominate candidates for election to our Board, oversee our corporate governance policies and practices, develop and recommend to our Board corporate governance guidelines, and oversee a review of the performance of our Board and its committees at least annually.
 The nominating and governance committee charter is available both on our website and in print.
 See "Availability of Certain Documents."